 Others areas where BC is used:

-The application of Behavioural Coaching is not limited to the above mentioned areas.
+The application of Behavioral Coaching is not limited to the above mentioned areas.
 It also entails coaching coaches including those in the executive, business, personal and sports arenas.
 Furthermore, Behavioural Coaching is carried out in the military, the civil service and other public institutions and non-profit organizations as well as the legal profession.
 Christian coaching and Spirituality coaching also employ BC methods, tools and techniques.

 In summary, the application of BC methodologies is employed in a growing number of areas.
 These include corporations, small businesses, public and private organizations such as health and education and the personal development realm.
 Within this vast arena, Behavioural Coaches form an alliance based on trust and commitment that aims to foster productivity, growth and well being according to the coachee’s agenda.
 Read More >>